eclipsednoir/HMAC-SHA512-Password-Generator/docs/entropy-truncation.md

 - **Diversity Enforcement Mechanism:**
   The controlled substitution ensuring that the final password contains at least one lowercase letter, one uppercase letter, one digit, and one special character.
 - **Deterministic Password Generation:**
-  The overall approach that yields reproducible, high-entropy passwords from the same set of inputs.
+  The overall approach that yields reproducible, high-entropy passwords from the same set of inputs, including deterministic tie resolution for entropy-scored segment selection.

 The disclosed technique is released under the MIT License, making it freely available to the software community and precluding the issuance of any future patents on these methods.